Anger at Kids May Seem Justified, but is Rarely Wise

 Alisha needed correction, but she didn’t need an angry tirade from her dad.
 Wisdom requires insight, alternative solutions, and the ability to hold back damaging emotions in exchange for helpful solutions.

 In the heat of the moment an angry response may seem justified.
 When a person feels like they’re right, they somehow also feel empowered to release their frustration because “the situation warrants it,” or “the person deserves it.”
 The next time you feel angry because your child did the wrong thing, take a moment and ask what your goal is.
 If you’re just trying to get revenge, then anger becomes the weapon of choice for most.
-If you’re trying to help your child grow or change, then anger rarely does the job.
+If you’re trying to help your child grow, change or understand that correction is a gift, then anger rarely does the job.
 That’s why James 1:20 says, “Man’s anger does not bring about the righteous life that God desires.”

 The Goal is Not Revenge-It’s Bringing About Change